ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 `bal new covid19 -t service`

 This creates a folder named `covid19` along with a sample code for service.
-Move to the `covid19` and execute the following command to start VSCode.
+Navigate to the `covid19` directory, and execute the following command to start VSCode.

 `code .`